Nested Hilbert schemes on surfaces: Virtual fundamental class: Introduction

 Theorem \ref{thm2} holds in particular for $S=\mathbb{P}^2,\; \mathbb{P}^1\times \mathbb{P}^1$, which are the generators of the cobordism ring of nonsingular projective surfaces.
-We use a refinement of this fact together with a degeneration formula developed for $[\S{n_1\ge n_2}]^{\vir}$ (Proposition \ref{degen}) to prove (Corollary \ref{cor:znzp}, Remark \ref{gznzp}, Proposition \ref{genznzp}):
+Similar formulas was worked by A. Negut and others (see \cite{N12, N17} and the references within).
+We use a refinement of this fact together with a degeneration formula developed for $[\S{n_1\ge n_2}]^{\vir}$ (Proposition \ref{degen}) to prove that for \emph{any} nonsingular projective surface $S$, certain integrals against $[\S{n_1\ge n_2}]^{\vir}$ can be expressed as integrals against $\S{n_1}\times \S{n_2}$ (Corollary \ref{cor:znzp}, Proposition \ref{genznzp}).
+A generalization of such formulas have been recently worked out in \cite{GT17, GT19} using degeneracy loci techniques.

-\begin{theorem} If $S$ is a nonsingular projective surface, $M$ is a line bundle on $S$, and $\alpha_M^{n_1,n_2}$ is a cohomology class in $H^{n_1+n_2}(\S{n_1}\times \S{n_2})$ with the following properties: \begin{itemize} \item $\alpha_M^{n_1,n_2}$ is universally defined for any pair $(S,M)$ and any $n_1,n_2$ (in the sense of Remark \ref{gznzp}), \item For any $n_1\ge n_2$, the restriction $\iota^* \alpha_M^{n_1,n_2}$ is well-behaved under good degenerations of $S$ (in the sense of Remark \ref{gznzp}), \end{itemize} then and $\sE^{n_1,n_2}$ is the alternating sum (in the $K$-group) of all the relative extension sheaves of the universal ideal sheaves $\i{n_1}$ and $\i{n_2}$ (Definition \ref{virbdl}). \end{theorem}
+This last result (Proposition \ref{genznzp}) is used in \cite{GSY17b} to express some of the reduced localized DT invariants of $S$ as sums of integrals over the product of Hilbert schemes of points on $S$, when $S$ is one of five types generic complete intersections Such integrals also have applications in evaluating Vafa-Witten invariants recently defined in \cite{TT17}.

 The operators were studied by Carlsson-Okounkov in \cite{CO12}.
-Here $M\in \pic(S)$, and $\sE^{n_1,n_2}_M$ is the alternating sum of all the relative extension sheaves of $\i{n_1}$ and $\i{n_2}\boxtimes M$ (Definition \ref{virbdl}).
-They were able to express these operators in terms of explicit vertex operators.
-As an application of Theorem \ref{thm3} and a result of \cite{CO12}, we prove the following explicit formula (Proposition \ref{coformul}):
+They expressed these operators in terms of explicit vertex operators.
+Using this, we prove the following explicit formula (Proposition \ref{coformul}): \begin{theorem} Let $S$ be a nonsingular projective surface, $\omega_S$ be its canonical bundle, and $K_S=c_1(\omega_S)$.
+Then,